& What REALLY Happens

 In I Corinthians 15:52-54 Paul makes it clear that only when we receive our immortal body at the rapture will “death be swallowed up in victory”.

 Is Paul confused?
-In a couple verses he says you're with God immediately at death, yet in another couple verses he says you're not with God until the rapture!
+In a couple verses he seems to say you're with God immediately at death, yet in another couple verses he says you're not with God until the rapture, and if there is no resurrection it doesn't even matter how we live our lives!
 Which one is it?

-This confusion is easily cleared up when you understand what Paul understood, which is made ultra-clear by the Old Testament Scriptures he had studied his whole life: the fact that your spirit goes to be with God UNconsciously at death while your soul (consciousness) becomes unconscious.
-This is according to Ecclesiastes 9:5 ("the dead know nothing") and 12:7 (at death the breath/spirit "returns to God who gave it").
+This confusion is easily cleared up when you understand what Paul understood, which is made ultra-clear by the Old Testament Scriptures he had studied his whole life: the fact that your spirit (the essence of you, like a computer's hard drive) goes to be with God unconsciously at death while your soul (consciousness) becomes unconscious.
+This is taught clearly in Ecclesiastes 9:5 ("the dead know nothing") and 12:7 (at death the breath/spirit "returns to God who gave it").

 Also keep in mind that Paul was in jail at the time he wrote Philippians 1:21-23 (and in fact his whole life was hard because of the tremendous persecution he faced), so going to be with Christ unconsciously (and the next thing he knows the rapture is occurring), would certainly be preferable to anyone in that situation.